digitaltostore/SDK-XY/README.md

 # Documentation SDK DataXY
-DTSXY is a framework developed to collect relevant information about user's location to better fit its needs.
+DataXY is a framework developed to collect relevant information about user's location to better fit its needs.

 ## Requirements
 * iOS 10+